cooper538/EvidenceZakazekWebApp/README.md

-v0.1 - CRUD for Products and ProductCategories is complete
+v0.1 - CRUD for Products and ProductCategories is complete.
+In very straightforward way.

 in next version:
 - refactoting